NATIONAL WORK ZONE AWARENESS WEEK APRIL 11-15, 2022

 All roadway safety professionals across the country were encouraged to wear orange to proudly show their support of work zone safety.
 NWZAW and Go Orange Day are especially important to the families of victims who have lost their lives in work zones.

-Show your support on social media by posting your orange pics and use the hashtags #NWZAW and #Orange4Safety.
+Thanks to those who showed support on social media by posting orange pics and using the hashtags #NWZAW and #Orange4Safety.
 Find some photos here.

 Picture